Design Philosophy¶

 Respect for Repeatability

-For randomized search, properly controlling randomness is very crucial to repeat numerical experiments.
-Here we follow the Random Sampling suggestions from NumPy.
-In other worlds, you must explicitly set the random seed for each optimizer.
-For more discussions about repeatability from machine learning, evolutionary computation, and metaheuristics communities, refer to the following papers, to name a few:
+For randomized search which is adopted by most population-based optimizers, properly controlling randomness is very crucial to repeat numerical experiments.
+Here we follow the official Random Sampling suggestions from NumPy.
+In other worlds, you should explicitly set the random seed for each optimizer.
+For more discussions about repeatability/benchmarking from AI/ML, evolutionary computation (EC), swarm intelligence (SI), and metaheuristics communities, please refer to the following papers, to name a few: